ElektraInitiative/libelektra/doc/tutorials/plugins.md

 We haven't discussed `ELEKTRA_SET_<CONCRETE>_ERROR` yet.
 Because Elektra is a library, printing errors to stderr wouldn't be a good idea.
 Instead, errors and warnings can be appended to a key in the form of metadata.
 This is what `ELEKTRA_SET_<CONCRETE>_ERROR` does.
-The `<CONCRETE>` in the text means the concrete error type such as `RESOURCE`, `INSTALLATION`, etc.
+The `<CONCRETE>` in the text means the concrete error type such as `RESOURCE`, `INSTALLATION`, etc. Note that you also have a varargs macro with `...ERRORF` that allows you to insert a string and substitute parts with variables.
 You can see all available error types as well as their categorization guidelines [here](/doc/dev/error-categorization.md).
 Because the parentKey always exists even if a critical error occurs, we write the error to the parentKey.
 The error does not necessarily have to be in a configuration.